MP for Orpington

 Shadow Minister (Housing and Planning)

 Gareth Bacon is a Conservative MP for Orpington, first elected in 2019.
-He has served in government and in shadow roles, most recently as Shadow Minister for Housing and Planning (from 2025) and as Shadow Minister for London (since 2024).
+He has held both government and frontbench roles, including as Parliamentary Under-Secretary at the Ministry of Justice, and has since served in various shadow portfolios; most recently he is Shadow Minister for Housing and Planning (from 2025-07-22) and Shadow Minister for London (from 2024-07-19).

-Declared financial interests include earnings from employment, ad hoc payments related to employment, and visits outside the UK.
+Declares three financial interests: earnings from employment, ad hoc payments, and visits outside the UK.

 Generated 21 February 2026